• Skip to primary navigation

 A simple dish of steamed broccoli also matches tonkatsu.

-The veggie with crisp-tender texture complements the juicy pork cutlets and tones down the richness and balances the meal.
+The veggie with crisp-tender texture goes with the juicy pork cutlets and tones down the richness and balances the meal.

 You can have a full meal when combining the veggie florets with the meat dish and feel satisfied but not overwhelmed even if you eat a big portion.